“Are we receiving anything?” Avril asked the car’s AI.

 “Here we go,” Avril muttered, and checked the overhead feed to see if Laurill and Maxian had appeared near the building where the dualist was being held.
 “Nothing.”

 Something whizzed past Avril’s side window.
-When he twisted to look back, a leather-clad figure wearing a black helmet drove away from them on a black and chrome bike.
+When he twisted to look back, a leather-clad figure wearing a black helmet drive away from them on a black and chrome bike.

 Avril reached for the laser-cannon controls but stopped himself, knowing he could eliminate one bondsan, but he’d give himself away in doing so.